When God's People Bless

 The natural response to being blessed is to pass it on.

-God uses people who open their ears and their hearts to those in need.
+God uses people who open their hearts to those in need.
 We are his hands and his feet in this world.

-I hope you have enjoyed my story and that it prompts you to seek the Lord.
+I hope you have enjoyed my true story and that it prompts you to seek the Lord.
 He is our creator; we His creation.
 God longs to have a relationship with his creation.

 © 2018 Susan Ream